Bangladesh Employees Welfare Board

-The Bangladesh Employees Welfare Board is a government board responsible for the welfare of government employees in Bangladesh and is located in Dhaka, Bangladesh.
-The board is headed by the director general, Nahid Rashid.
+The Bangladesh Employees Welfare Board is a government board responsible for the welfare of government employees in Bangladesh.
+Located in Dhaka, the board is headed by a director general.

 History

 The Bangladesh Employees Welfare Board was established on 29 January 2004.
 In 2013, protestors from Jamaat-e-Islami Bangladesh and Hefazat-e-Islam Bangladesh damaged 53 buses of the board kept at its depot at Dilkusha.
 The government announced plans to build a 30-story highrise to generate income for the board.
 The board was updated through the passage of Bangladesh Employees Welfare Board (amendment) Act, 2017.